German comics: History

 The first successful German-language comic strip with speech balloons was 1927 the Austrian daily strip Tobias Seicherl in Das Kleine Blatt.

 Popular German-language comics in Switzerland are Globi and Papa Moll.

 Until the beginning of the 1980s, German comics remained to a large extent limited to children's comics.
 Much as in the American comic scene, creators interested in making more sophisticated comics have had to battle the prejudice that comics are a medium that is only suitable for children.

 Sometimes political cartoonists from satirical magazines like Pardon and Titanic tried the medium comics, presenting caricatures by Chlodwig Poth, Volker Ernsting, F. K. Waechter, Robert Gernhardt, Marie Marcks, and Hans Traxler.
 Since the mid-1980s, German-speaking artists have been developing alternative and avant-garde comics.
 This development was led by figures such as Gerhard Seyfried, Brösel, whose character Werner captured the zeitgeist of young people in West Germany during the 1980s, Ralf König (Der bewegte Mann), Walter Moers (Kleines Arschloch); and Matthias Schultheiss, who gained international acclaim, largely by working for French publications.
 An influential avant-garde comic magazine has been the Swiss Strapazin since 1984.
 Another alternative comics magazine is Moga Mobo, published since 1994.

 In 2000, Comicforum debuted on the web and acted as a hub for German comic creators.
 In 2004, it was recognized by the Interessenverband Comic, describing it as a factor the German comic landscape can no longer be imagined without.

 On the occasion of the 2018 Erlangen Comic Salon, the Goethe-Institut that promotes German literature worldwide, published an overview on current German comic publications.

 Awards

-The most prestigious comic award for German-language comic artists is the Max & Moritz Prize.
+The most prestigious comic award for German-language comic artists is the Max und Moritz Award.